Chinese influence on Japanese culture: History

-The influence of Chinese culture was an indirect effect of communications by Korea, around the 1st to the 5th century AD Korea had already incorporated major elements of Chinese civilization into its own culture and from there mediated the interchanges between China and Japan.

-The traditional Japanese kimono can be traced back to the 7th century when the Japanese Imperial Court started to wear garments adapted from Chinese clothing styles.
-Gofuku, a term for silk kimonos, refers to the dress of the Go (呉), or Wu in Chinese, which recalls the Wu dynasty.
+The traditional Japanese kimono can be traced back to the 7th century when the Japanese Imperial Court and aristocracy started to wear garments adapted from traditional Chinese clothing.
+Gofuku, a term for the more high-end silk kimonos, refers to the dress of the Go (呉, or Wu in Chinese) style, which refers to the original Wu region.

-The Han Shu written in 82 AD (also known as The Book of Han or History of Han) states that the Wa sent envoys and tribute to the Jùn (Chinese commandery) in northern parts of Korea.
-To expand further, the Wa was a confederation of minor southern and western states of Japan, with an emphasis on the state Yamato.
-According to the Han Shu, this was the first textual reference made to Japan in reference to Sino-Japanese interaction.
-Another Chinese source that documents Chinese influence on Japanese culture is Wei Chih, written in 297 AD (also known as History of Wei).
-It states that Chinese and Japanese interactions of tribute originates back to 57 and 107 AD.
-Prominent figures of authority, such as Queen Himiko, sent Japanese ambassadors to parts that belonged to the Chinese in around 189–248 D. That continued in the Kofun period, as envoys continued to be transmitted from Japan into China.
-In 502 AD, eleven new envoys were sent to China.
-That was, according to Mark Cartwright, the emergence of Yamato Japan as an international diplomatic state.

-Like Korea, Japan controlled its intake of cultural influence from China, also known as "cultural borrowing".
-This meant that it "acknowledged the cultural superiority of the Chinese Middle Kingdom" but always held onto its political independence.
-In addition to controlling the process of cultural borrowing, Japan also remained selective in considering the ideas and institutions that it wanted to adopt.
+Like Korea, Japan had cherry-picked and purposefully regulated its intake of cultural influence (or "cultural borrowing") from China.
+This meant that it "acknowledged the cultural superiority of the Chinese Middle Kingdom" but always held onto its cultural and political independence.
+In addition to controlling the process of cultural borrowing, Japan also remained very selective in considering the ideas and institutions that it wanted to adopt.

 Modern influence

-China's continued influence on Japanese culture can be perceived in modern times perhaps most clearly in the field of gastronomy of which Japanese Chinese cuisine is an example.
+China's continued influence on Japanese culture can be perceived in modern times perhaps most clearly in the field of gastronomy of which Japanese Chinese cuisine (particularly dishes such as ramen and gyōza) is an example.
 Influence from Taiwan was also felt with the popularity of bubble tea in the late 2010s.